 Building on the momentum from the 2023 Summer Conference Workshop, the Water Law Section of the Colorado Bar Association will discuss the role of the State Engineer and Division Engineers in water court, Rulemaking, and the Engineers' development of guidance documents.
 The goal of this session is for attendees to have a collaborative discussion about your personal experiences with the State and Division Engineers throughout the water court process and identify two common areas of interest or concern that will have a more in-depth focus in the following concurrent sessions.
 Concurrent Session A4 Conference Room V Engaging the Whole Community Sponsored by the CWC Equity, Diversity, and Inclusion Committee Patricia Ferrero, Conservation Colorado, Protégete Rebeca Medrano, Conservation Colorado, Protégete Explore the transformative impact of community engagement within Protégete and Conservation Colorado.
 At various levels - city, county, state, and district - boards and commissions, composed of community members, wield significant influence in decision-making processes, particularly with water.
 Yet, a need exists for increased representation from all of Colorado's communities.
 Protégete and Conservation Colorado equip people with the tools to better engage community leaders and equip those leaders with a diverse skill set, empowering them to bring their communities to decision-making tables.
 Discover how their program enables individuals to contribute meaningfully to the equitable implementation of water laws and policies, cultivating more participation from Colorado's communities.
-Concurrent Session A5 Conference Room VI Urban Landscape Transformation - A Lightning Year in Review & What to Expect Next Laura Belanger, Sr. Policy Advisor, Western Resource Advocates Lindsay Rodgers, Policy Advisor, Western Resource Advocates As Colorado and our communities strive to increase municipal water efficiency, transforming landscapes and landscape norms has emerged as a priority with great progress achieved in 2023 and more coming in 2024 and beyond.
-On the state side of things, in 2023 the Colorado Water Conservation Board (CWCB): released an updated Colorado Water Plan that calls for a transition to water wise and climate-appropriate landscaping, kicked off and allocated 100% of funds from its new statewide turf replacement program, and convened an Urban Landscape Conservation Task Force at the Governor's request.
-Numerous nonstate initiatives, many made possible by CWCB grant support, made significant progress including a WRA & WNA project developing resources and pilot projects to assist communities in scaling up non-functional turf replacement program funding and on the ground projects, a Colorado Springs Utilities' led Native and Water Wise Grass Guide, the expansion of Resource Central's Garden in a Box and turf removal programs around the state, local governments updated landscaping codes to limit non-functional turf, and many new or expanded local turf replacement incentive programs.
-2024 will see much of this work continue and new initiatives kickoff, including increased focus on landscape and irrigation professional water efficiency trainings and certification.
-Additionally, legislation will be introduced that would set statewide limits on new non-functional turf in some properties.
-Come learn more about what to expect in the months ahead.
+Concurrent Session A5 Conference Room VI Urban Landscape Transformation - A Lightning Year in Review & What to Expect Next Laura Belanger, Sr. Policy Advisor, Western Resource Advocates Lindsay Rodgers, Policy Advisor, Western Resource Advocates Tim York, Water Conservation Manager, City of Aurora Water efficient landscaping has emerged as a statewide water conservation priority with great progress achieved in 2023 and more coming in 2024.
+Last year, the Colorado Water Conservation Board released an updated Colorado Water Plan that calls for transformational landscape change, allocated 100% of funding from its new statewide turf replacement program, and convened an Urban Landscape Conservation Task Force.
+Local and regional initiatives also made significant progress.
+These include a project by Western Resource Advocates and WaterNow Alliance to assist communities in scaling up nonfunctional turf replacement, the production of a Native and Water Wise Grass Guide led by Colorado Springs Utilities, and the passage of new water wise landscaping codes by local governments.
+2024 initiatives will include the expansion of Resource Central's Garden in a Box and turf removal programs around the state, the pursuit of landscaping professional water efficiency training and certification, and legislation that would set limits on non-functional turf on some properties.
+We'll also hear from Aurora, which embarked on landscape transformations almost two decades ago.
+A combination of incentives and ordinances have shaped a change in their built environment for a more sustainable future.
+Join us to learn about Colorado's progress in 2023 and what to expect in the year ahead.
 2:45 Break